-Understand the limits of ID Solutions to help choose the best solutions for your business.
+Understand the limits of ID Solutions to select the best solutions for your business.

-Why it matters — ID Solutions are the hot topic in digital advertising in preparation for the deprecation of third-party cookies.
-Learn about their limitations so you can consider a portfolio-based approach that addresses the gaps left by ID Solutions.
+Why it matters — ID Solutions are the hot topic in digital advertising in preparation for third-party cookies deprecation.
+Learn about their limitations so you can consider a portfolio-based approach that addresses the gaps they leave.

-Identity (ID) Solutions are gaining new life in the eyes of marketers as third-party cookies and other ad identifiers are phased out.
-They come with taglines like “Future-proofed identification for digital advertising” and “Proactively protect your investments against ID loss”.
+Identity Solutions are gaining new life in marketers’ eyes as third-party cookies, and other ad identifiers are phased out.
+They come with taglines like “Future-proofed identification for digital advertising” and “Proactively protect your investments against ID loss.”

-However, it’s important for companies to evaluate these solutions with an eye towards the changes driven across the internet ecosystem.
-The information below should help companies create a framework for evaluating various ID solutions.
+However, it’s important for companies to evaluate these solutions with an eye toward the changes driven across the internet ecosystem.
+The information below should help companies create a framework for evaluating various ID Solutions.

-Web browsers and platforms have stated they are focused on preventing cross-domain and cross-app consumer identification.
-Effectively, a company should not be able to know that a consumer visited websiteA.com (or AppA) and then subsequently visited websiteB.com (or AppB).
+Web browsers and platforms are focusing on preventing cross-domain and cross-app consumer identification.
+Effectively, a company shouldn’t be able to know that a consumer visited websiteA.com (or AppA).
+Then, subsequently, have visited websiteB.com (or AppB).

-To do so, web browsers and platforms are making technical and policy changes that will make it far more difficult to achieve cross-domain identification.
-These changes include, but are not limited to:
+Thus, web browsers and platforms are making technical and policy changes to add difficulty to achieving cross-domain identification.
+These changes include (to name a few):